MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Introduction

-The localized embeddings produced by our method can be used in various downstream tasks as shown in Fig.~\ref{fig:teaser}, including region-based localized classification, region-based localized captions (as in AlphaCLIP), as well as localized image generation.
-In all cases, we assume a zero-shot setting and use our localized embedding tokens as a drop-in replacement, \eg for the CLIP ViT [CLS] token.
-This means we compute the localized embedding token for region-based zero-shot classification and match its representation with the respective class prompts, \eg ``A photo of a dog''.
+The localized embeddings can be used in various downstream tasks, including region-based localized classification, region-based localized captions, and localized image generation (Figure~\ref{fig:teaser}).
+In all cases, we assume a zero-shot setting and use our localized embedding tokens as a drop-in replacement, e.g. for the CLIP ViT [CLS] token.
+This means e.g. for region-based zero-shot classification that we compute the localized embedding token and match it with the respective class prompts, e.g. ``A photo of a dog''.
 We evaluate the proposed method in all those scenarios, showing improved performance compared to other methods in each domain.
-We summarize the contributions of our work as follows:

-(1) Given an image and a query mask, we learn a localized embedding at test time that captures the region characteristics within the mask in a single token.
-The learned can be used as a drop-in replacement for any application based on the same backbone.
+We summarize the contributions of this work as follows: (1) Given an image and a query mask, we learn a localized embedding at test time that captures the region characteristics within the mask in a single token.
+The learned token can be used as a drop-in replacement for any application based on the same backbone.
 (2) We propose gradient decomposition to make the process computationally efficient for multiple query masks in the same image.
-(3) We evaluate the resulting representation on various region-based downstream tasks, showing improved results across a range of different applications.
+(3) We evaluate the resulting representation on various region-based downstream tasks, showing improved results across a range of different applications ranging from referring expressions to class retrieval and localized captioning.